Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 `dispatch.deliver()`.

 Each row of the kernel Promise table remembers the current promise state and any related data.
-There is one unresolved state, and four resolved states (however we may be able to optimize away some of them, e.g. by rewriting data in other tables).
+There is one unresolved state and multiple resolved states (some of which might be optimized away, e.g. by rewriting data in other tables).
 Each contains some additional state-specific data:

 * `Unresolved`: includes an optional Decider VatID, list of subscribers (VatIDs), and queue of pending messages
-* `Fulfilled`: includes the ObjectID with which it was fulfilled
-* `Data`: includes CapData (body+slots) with which it was fulfilled
+* `Fulfilled`: includes CapData (body+slots) with which it was fulfilled (note that this can be a single ObjectID, which will often be the case)
 * `Rejected`: includes the CapData (body+slots, maybe an Error object) with which it was rejected
 * `Forwarded`: includes the `KernelPromiseID` to which it was forwarded